 By the time the recession ended in 2009, the average score had risen to 738.
-But in the third quarter of 2017, it was down to 716.
+But in the second quarter of 2018, it was down to 715.

-During the third quarter — July through September — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 3.08%.
+During the first quarter — April through June — the average cost of new-car loans for borrowers with the best credit (what the industry calls "super prime" borrowers with credit scores of 781 and above) was 3.47%.